Skip to main content

 • Root: the wallet contract stores one hash root.

-• Leaves: typed records for signers, sessions, recovery, passkeys, and modules.
+• Leaves: typed records for signers, sessions, recovery, and modules.

-• Extensions: modules interpret specific leaf types (session enforcement, passkeys).
+• Extensions: modules interpret specific leaf types (session enforcement, recovery).

 • Proofs: execution supplies Merkle proofs for the leaves it needs (signer weight, session rule).